Ruiqi-Chen-0216/Ruiqi-Chen-0216.github.io/_pages/home.md

 There are 3 projects currently ongoing:
 1. DocLLM: Agentic Query and Human-Aligned Evaluation for Complex Document-LLM Understanding
 2. A11yBLV: Making GAI Creativity Accessible to Blind and Low-Vision Users (advised by Prof. Jacob O. Wobbrock)
-3. AIEquityEngine: AI Pathway to Inclusive and Personalized Engineering Education
+3. RISSHAI: Room Intelligence and Safety Scanning with Human-AI Collaboration System (advised by Jon E. Froehlich)

 and 5 projects are under submission & review:
 1. FlyOnlyOnce: 3D Drone-based Indoor AI Mapping System with Only Once Flying (In Submission)